What age range do you accept at River Oak?

 What is Acton Academy?

-Since there are no grades, how do we track student progress?
+Since there are no grades, how do we track progress?

-We use Journey Tracker, an online platform exclusively designed for the Acton network of schools that allows Guides to document and share with families all aspects of their child's education.
-This allows us to focus on every learner's process and document their unique learning journey (as opposed to just posting photos of a final product).
+We use Journey Tracker, an online platform exclusively designed for the Acton network of schools that allows Guides and older Learners to document and share with families all aspects learning.
+This allows us to focus on every learner's process and document their unique learning journey (as opposed to posting photos of a final product).
 The ultimate goal is to provide all families with a fluid understanding and connection to their child's experience at school.
-Journey Tracker allows every child access to their individualized portfolio - information and communication are always confidential and remains between parents, learners, and Guides.
+Journey Tracker allows every child access to their individualized portfolio.

 Why do you have mixed-aged studios instead of grouping children by age or grade level?